 But 80 percent isn’t 100 percent.
 So in a significant number of cases, the concerns of patients or their families are justified and born out.
 And in these cases, a medical malpractice claim is not only justified, it’s the responsible thing for a family to do.

-Good medical malpractice attorneys (like those of us here at Schochor and Staton, P.A.) have no problem reviewing your case and telling you honestly whether, in our professional judgement, your case is worth pursuing.
+Good medical malpractice attorneys (like those of us here at Schochor, Staton, Goldberg, and Cardea, P.A.) have no problem reviewing your case and telling you honestly whether, in our professional judgement, your case is worth pursuing.
 At our firm, this is a free service.
 Use us as a resource; that’s what we’re here for.
 Questions or uncertainty should never be a reason not to act in your family’s best interest.

 What’s more, medical professionals—even those who know something went wrong in a particular case—have a big incentive to obfuscate and make unusual incidents seem like the normal course of treatment when talking to families.
 It’s no wonder that most patients and their families have nothing but questions or gut feelings to go on.